NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Given a flux object, returns a list of the current flux spectrum that it has accumulated.

-As described in the [tutorial](Scheme_Tutorials/Basics.md), for a reflection spectrum you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
+As described in [Tutorial/Basics](Scheme_Tutorials/Basics.md), for a reflection spectrum you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
 This can be done via:

 **`(save-flux filename flux)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;